lis-epfl/iisr/README.md

 For developing and runnning the simulation and the scripts, we used MATLAB R2020a with the Simulink extention in a Windows 10 x64 operating system.

 ## Usage
-- Dynamic and Aerodynamic analysis scripts
-For the
+The repository has two main components.
+- A folder called scripts, which contains the dynamic and aerodynamic analysis and visualization scripts.

-- MATLAB Simulink simulation
+- A folder called simulation, which contains the MATLAB Simulink simulation files.

+Each file contains its own `README.md` file with dedicated instructions on how to use them.

 ## Dataset
 The dataset of both the dynamic and the aerodynamic experiments can be found in [Zenodo](10.5281/zenodo.4568184).